 Far from an exhilarating and diverse electoral contest, then, the candidates seemed only halfheartedly engaged.
 They could afford to be, because no real power was at stake.
 Tyne and Wear Citizens, a local charity, set up a Citizens’ Assembly event the day before voters went to the polls.
 Here, Lib-Dem candidate John Appleby revealed, honestly but uninspiringly, that Newcastle’s met-mayor will have considerably less authority than its regional counterparts (in Manchester, or London for example).
 ‘That doesn’t mean I think the role is pointless, just that we shouldn’t over-promise or expect too much,’ he said, which basically meant, ‘I’m not over-promising because I think this role is pointless.’

 The sad thing is, his scepticism is justified.
-This entire project is nothing but lip-service: it appears that up North, councils can’t be trusted with real power, and those dissatisfied with this state of affairs are punished via austerity for calling the government out on it.
+The project is nothing but lip-service: it appears that up North, councils can’t be trusted with real power, and those dissatisfied with this state of affairs are punished via austerity for calling the government out on it.